We offer hands-on support and training for campaigners, organisers, communications and operations teams working across social movements.

 Heidi is the Executive Director of Debt Justice (formerly called Jubilee Debt Campaign) which works to end poverty and inequality caused by unjust debt, both here in the UK and the global south.
 Heidi has been a campaigner and activist for over two decades and has led public campaigns on a range of economic justice issues such as global health, food and agriculture, international trade deals and financial markets regulation.

 We are currently funded by groups including Open Society Foundation, The Oak Foundation, The KR Foundation, Friends Provident, JRCT, Barrow Cadbury, Unbound Philanthropy, the Pickwell Foundation, Partners For a New Economy, The Paul Hamlyn Foundation and individual donations.
-We’re always looking for more funding – so if you’re interested in funding get in touch or head over to our donate page to find out more.
+We’re always looking for more funding – so if you’re interested in funding get it touch or head over to our donate page to find out more.